YHuUBC/energy_efficiency_analysis/README.md

 Building towers or any building structure nowadays is not difficult if you can afford it, but building it to be the most memorable and efficient building is another story.
 Considering building new towers or skyscapper buildings, it will great if we know exactly what building parameters relate to its energy efficiency.
-We therefore could be able to design not only the magnificent building to remember but an energy efficient building.
+We therefore could be able to design not only the magnificent building to remember but an energy efficient building to be renowned.

 In this project, we gather simulating data of building heating load versus multiple building features created by Angeliki Xifara (angxifara '\@' gmail.com, Civil/Structural Engineer) and was